 Signals from another galaxy

-Thanks to a network of state-of-the-art telescopes, an international team of researchers has just detected three sources of very high-energy gamma rays in another galaxy.
-This is a first that may tell us more about the origin of mysterious cosmic rays.
+Using a network of state-of-the-art telescopes, an international team of researchers has just detected three sources of very high-energy gamma rays in another galaxy.
+This is a first that may shed light on the origin of mysterious cosmic rays.

-Three sources of gamma radiation in the Large Magellanic Cloud, a satellite galaxy of the Milky Way: this is what the HESS observatory telescopes have just detected.
-This is no ordinary discovery, as it is the first time that these phenomena have been detected beyond our galaxy.
-These messages from the past (170,000 years ago) have a lot to tell us...
+Three sources of gamma-ray radiation in the Large Magellanic Cloud, a satellite galaxy of the Milky Way: this is what the telescopes at the HESS Observatory have just detected.
+This is no ordinary discovery, as it is the first time these phenomena have been detected beyond our galaxy.
+These messages from the past (170,000 years ago) could tell us a great deal…

 Invisible to the human eye

-Gamma rays?
-"Concentrated energy.
-A thousand billion times more energetic than visible light, these 'grains of light' are beyond X-rays, in a wavelength range invisible to the human eye," explains Matthieu Renaud, astrophysicist at the Montpellier Universe and Particles Laboratory.
+Gamma rays?“Concentrated bursts of energy.
+A trillion times more energetic than visible light, these ‘grains of light’ lie beyond the X-ray spectrum, in a wavelength range invisible to the human eye,” explains Matthieu Renaud, an astrophysicist at the Universe and Particles Laboratory in Montpellier.

-To detect them, very special instruments are needed.
-"When they enter the Earth's atmosphere, these gamma rays emit a very faint flash of blue light (Cherenkov light) that the cameras of the HESS experiment's telescopes are able to detect."
-Located in Namibia, this network of four 13-meter-diameter telescopes, recently supplemented by a gigantic 28-meter telescope, is one of the most sensitive gamma-ray detection instruments in the world.
+To detect them, therefore, very specialized instruments are required.“As they enter Earth’s atmosphere, these gamma rays emit a very faint flash of bluish light (Cherenkov light) that the cameras on the HESS experiment’s telescopes are capable of detecting.”
+Located in Namibia, this network of four 13-meter-diameter telescopes, recently supplemented by a massive 28-meter telescope, is one of the most sensitive gamma-ray detection instruments in the world.

 Mysterious cosmic radiation

-The discovery has specialists excited because observing these rare phenomena could undoubtedly tell us a little more about the origin of "cosmic radiation," the flow of particles that seems to be present everywhere in the universe and in which the Earth is constantly bathed.
+The reason this discovery has experts so excited is that observing these rare phenomena will likely tell us a little more about the origin of “cosmic radiation”—that stream of particles that seems to be present everywhere in the universe and in which the Earth is constantly immersed.

-A particularly stubborn mystery: discovered in 1912 by Austrian physicist Victor Franz Hess, these extraterrestrial particles still haven't told us where they came from...
+A particularly stubborn mystery: discovered in 1912 by the Austrian physicist Victor Franz Hess, these extraterrestrial particles still haven’t revealed where they came from…

-A pulsar nebula, a supernova remnant, and a "superbubble" (a structure formed by powerful winds from massive stars and their supernova explosions): these are the sources of the gamma rays that have just been observed with HESS.
+A pulsar nebula, a supernova remnant, and a “superbubble” (a structure formed by the powerful winds of massive stars and their supernova explosions): these are the sources of the gamma-ray emissions that have just been observed with HESS.

-Ten years ago, only a few very high-energy gamma sources were known to exist in the vastness of the sky.
-Today, there are more than a hundred, thanks to gamma-ray telescopes such as HESS II, the largest of them, which have recently opened up a new window of observation in astronomy.
+About ten years ago, only a handful of very high-energy gamma-ray sources were known to exist in the vast expanse of the sky.
+Today, more than a hundred have been identified, thanks to gamma-ray telescopes such as HESS II—the largest of its kind—which have recently opened up a new window for astronomical observation.

 LMC_Mellinger_optical_Halpha_HESS